REStud/data-editor/package-howto.md

 ## What to include in your replication package

-Please prepare the replication package and write its README with "computational empathy"; that is, try to make the replicator's job easier by avoiding unnecessary steps.
-Imagine a trained computational scientist trying to reproduce your work, and give as specific instructions as you can.
+Please prepare the replication package and write its README and the code with **"computational empathy"**; that is, try to make the replicator's job easier by avoiding unnecessary steps.
+Imagine a trained computational scientist trying to reproduce your work, and give as specific instructions as you can. *Consider that the replicator may not be familiar with your data, your software, and may not use the same hardware or operating system as you.*

 The replication package consists of:

-1) a README file describing the package's content, the data and how to acquire them, the instructions on how to reproduce the results (details below), and all additional information required by the policy described above.
+1) a **README file** describing the package's content, the data and how to acquire them, the instructions on how to reproduce the results (details below), and all additional information required by the policy described above.

-2) a ZIP archive of folders and files that essentially includes:
+2) a **ZIP archive** of folders and files that essentially includes:

 - raw data
 - data cleaning and manipulation code